Technical child protection

 To make it easier for providers to determine the age bracket that best suits their content on the one hand, and on the other to create a technical age labelling system that matches the required standard, the FSM provides a free age classification system.
 The FSM also provides individual consulting and training services that help its members to classify their content.

 Another way for content providers to offer content that is harmful for development legally is to use technical means, cf. Article 5 Para.
 3 No. 3 JMStV.
-This option is not available to providers in respect of content covered by Article 4 JMStV (illegal content, such as child pornography, or relatively content illegal for minors, such as adult pornography).
+This option is not available to providers in respect of content covered by Article 4 JMStV (illegal content, such as child sexual abuse material, or relatively content illegal for minors, such as adult pornography).